pymedphys/pymedphys/docs/developer/file-structure.rst

    |   |-- ...

-This levelling helps to prevent a
-(confusingly) cyclic code dependency tree.
+This levelling helps to prevent a cyclical code dependency tree.
 PyMedPhys' automated test suite includes a Python package called `layer-linter` that helps to enforce this structure.
 The following sections further explain the philosophy behind levelling dependencies.

 John Lakos and Physical Design